 Each month you get 15-20 prepping tips and easy To Do tasks to help you prep a little bit more in areas like food storage, organization, stocking emergency kits, family activities, and even a Book of the Month.

-This calendar is available in a digital format you can download immediately for the price of ten bucks.
+Available immediately in a downloadable digital format for just ten bucks.
 Print it out or email it to a printing store like Office Depot, and you’ll have a calendar you can post and use anywhere.

-For its full effect, though, I opt for the wall calendar itself.
-It’s gorgeous in full color with beautiful photographs, space for notes, and an inspiring quote each month.
-It’s printed on heavy-duty cardstock and makes a fantastic gift.
+For its full effect, though, I opt for the wall calendar itself printed on heavy-duty cardstock.
+It’s gorgeous in full color with beautiful photographs, space for notes, and more.
+It makes a fantastic gift.

 It’s all fun and games until the power goes out, the kids are bored, [fill in the blank].
 But it’s okay, because you gifted them these: